Hjalpa/TagPro-SoundPacks/README.md

     burst           (when boosting)
     alert           (when other team grabs)
-    cheering        (at start, when scoring and when your team wins) cheering        (at start, when scoring and when your team wins) drop            (when other team drops)

-    sigh            (when other team scores, or when lost) powerup         (when picking a pup)
+    cheering        (at start, when scoring and when your team wins) drop            (when the other team drops the flag) sigh            (when other team scores, or when lost) powerup         (when picking a pup)
     pop             (when you or someone near pops)